michael-gif/hidden-morse-code/README.md

 More info:
 - The color of the pixels don't have to be `(0,0,0)` or `(1,1,1)`.
 They just need to be consistent.
-- For example, you could have all of the dits and dahs be of color `(255,0,0)`, while the space inbetween be of color `(255,0,1)`, making the morse code look like a solid red block.
+- For example, you could have all of the dits and dahs be the color `(255,0,0)`, while the space inbetween be the color `(255,0,1)`, making the morse code look like a solid red block.

 ## Usage
 Use `morse writer.py` to create an image with hidden morse in it.